obibaadoma/Expense-App/README.md

 - **Is it responsive?**

-  - Yes, works both on mobile and desktop...
+  - Yes, works both on mobile and desktop.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>